General

 The most touristy place is Echo Point in Katoomba, the icon of the Blue Mountains - Three Sisters.
 Here we can take some walks too, in the lower or upper parts of the park.
 In addition to interesting tracks, we can ride the steepest railway in the world (Scenic Railway, the slope of 45%), or admire the scenery from the windows of the cable car (Scenic Skyway).

-If you have a car, it's worth to drive up to lovely locations near Blackheath - Govetts Lookout, Evans Lookout, and especially my favourite - Pulpit Rock.
 I described only the most popular places.
 It’s possible to see them even in a single day.
 But really, the Blue Mountains offer much more (stretch over 200 km).
-Royal NPThere are few national parks next to each other - Blue Mountains, Wollemi, Gardens of Stone and Kanangra Boyd.
+There are few national parks next to each other - Blue Mountains, Wollemi, Gardens of Stone and Kanangra Boyd.
 Their wildernesses invite trekkers, rock climbers, abseiling lovers, canoeing amateurs etc. For those less active, but still nature lovers, park offers organized, quiet and simple campsites with car access.

 Many caves around are open to visitors (the most popular one is Jenolan Caves).
 On the way from Sydney to the Blue Mountains, you can see as well Featherdale park with animals (personally I do not like parks like that one, but if someone does not have occasion to see animals in the wild, it can do it here, admission 32 AUD).

 For me personally the most beautiful park near Sydney is Royal, the second oldest national park in the world (after Yellowstone).
 Catch a train to Cronulla, and then a ferry to Bundeena (return trip around 25 AUD).
 After getting out from ferry I would recommend turn left to the beach.
 At the beach end, climb wooden stairs, walk down the street and turn to the next beach (Jibbon Beach).
 At the end of it the trail begins in a small bush.
 From here you can go along beautiful cliff coast.
 From time to time the trail runs inland, but I suggest sticking to the cliff – better views.
 After about 3 hours walk from the ferry you will reach paths intersection.
 The right turn leads to Bundeena (30 minutes walk), and if we go straight along the cliff for another 30 minutes, we will reach beautiful, white, perfectly even walls rock which looks like Camembert cheese (Wedding Rock).
 I really like this place.
-Now we have two options - return the shortest route to the ferry (an hour away), or continue on via Marley camping in Royal NP Beach to Wattamolla.
+Now we have two options - return the shortest route to the ferry (an hour away), or continue on via Marley Beach to Wattamolla.
 There is a parking lot, so we can try hitchhiking to the train station.
 A few more hours away is another parking lot full of surfer’s cars, called Gari Beach.
 Just behind it there is South Era's Campground (the permit must be applied in advance).
 The Era is a couple of hours from Otford, where we can catch a train.
 The entire route between Bundeena and Otford is 26 km, ideal for 2 days.
 If you have a little luck you can see dolphins from the cliffs.
 And between May and October, whales too.

 For a one day trip I suggest to go to the north tip of Sydney (catch a ferry from Palm Beach), to Ku - Ring - Gai Chase NP with beautiful colourful bays.